-When looking at this Louisville home sales chart, it gathers all the sales for Jefferson County together.
+When looking at this Louisville home sales chart, I’ve gathered all the sales for Jefferson County.
 If you are more interested in a specific part of the city, you should click on one of the MLS areas under the Housing Reports at the top of the page.
 This page takes all of the MLS areas 0-9 and puts them together.

-Please note: it’s important to analyze Louisville home sales from similar months.
-For example, comparing June 2018 with June 2017 rather than comparing June with May, as seasonal factors have a great effect on home sales.
+Please note: It’s important to analyze Louisville home sales from similar months.
+For example, comparing June 2019 with June 2018 rather than comparing June with May, as seasonal factors have a great effect on home sales.
 The weather also plays a large role in real estate sales.

 Louisville Home Sales Chart Areas